 |30-45 Minutes||Discuss the difference in wheelchair models and their ability to fit the resident’s postural needs|

 |45-55 Minutes||Discuss the overuse of elevating leg rests and how they can increase the likelihood of falls and pressure injuries to a wheelchair user.|

 |55-60 Minutes||Summary and statement of communication with the instructor for all questions and discussion points|

-Ana Endsjo MOTR/L, CLT is an occupational therapist that has worked as an occupational therapist since 2001, in a variety of treatment settings including acute care, sub-acute care, outpatient, acute rehab, long term care, and as a lymphedema certified therapist.
+Ana Endsjo MOTR/L, CLT has worked as an occupational therapist since 2001, in a variety of treatment settings including acute care, sub-acute care, outpatient, acute rehab, long term care, and as a lymphedema certified therapist.
 She has worked mostly with the geriatric population, focused on seating and positioning and contracture management of the nursing home resident.

 In January 2016, she started a new role with Comfort Company as the Clinical Education Manager for the long term care division and then joined the Permobil family in October 2017 as Clinical Marketing Manager.
 In this role, she developed an education program for long term care settings with the hope to guide other therapists, rehab directors, nurses, and administrators to understand the critical role proper wheelchair positioning plays in the prevention and treatment of serious health complications within long term care centers.